kaspergrubbe/infping.rb/README.md

 This is a Ruby re-implementation of infping, originally written in Go, https://github.com/torhve/infping by Tor Hveem.

+He wrote a blogpost about his motivation and inspiration here: https://hveem.no/visualizing-latency-variance-with-grafana

 It uses fping to ping one or more targets, it will then store the data inside of InfluxDB, and if you connect Grafana to it you can create nice graphs:

 ![hourly](images/screenshot01.png)